musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Define the Normal Flow

 Use patterns like SPECIAL CASE to handle exceptional cases without cluttering the main logic with error handling.
 This makes the code's normal path clear and straightforward.

+## Chapter 8: Boundaries

+We don't always control all the software in our systems.
+We often use third-party packages or libraries.
+We even depend on our peers for certain components.
+We need to cleanly integrate this foreign code with our own.

+### Using Third-Party Code

+When integrating third-party code, it's crucial to manage its influence on our code.
+Directly using external APIs like can lead to unnecessary complexity and tight coupling with the third-party code.
+Encapsulating external APIs inside our own classes allows us to control their exposure and tailor their functionality for our specific needs.
+For instance, creating a domain-specific wrapper like a `Sensors` class can simplify the usage of these APIs by only exposing necessary functionalities and hiding implementation details.
+This approach not only enhances type safety with the prudent use of generics but also ensures that our rules and constraints are upheld within these wrappers.
+Moreover, by confining third-party code to specific areas, we minimize the ripple effect of changes, making application more resilient to alterations in external libraries.
+This strategy leads to a cleaner, more maintainable codebase that elegantly integrates third-party functionalities without being tightly coupled to them.

+### Exploring and Learning Boundaries

+When using third-party code, it's beneficial to write learning tests to understand its behavior.
+It's a good idea write some test for learn and understand how to use a third-party code.
+Newkirk calls such tests learning tests.
+These tests help us explore the API in isolation, ensuring we know how to configure and use it correctly before integrating it with your application.
+This approach reduces trial-and-error coding, clarifies the third-party code's functionality, and keeps your main codebase clean and focused on business logic.

+### Learning Tests Are Better Than Free

+Learning tests for third-party APIs are essentially an investment with no net cost, as they are part of the necessary learning process.
+They offer precise insights into the API, enhancing understanding without additional expense.
+Their value extends beyond initial learning; they serve as a safeguard for future updates to the third-party code, quickly highlighting any changes or incompatibilities.
+This proactive approach ensures that your application remains robust against external changes, making learning tests not just cost-effective but beneficial for maintaining and updating software dependencies.

+### Using Code That Does Not Yet Exist

+When facing an undefined external API while developing a software component, it's strategic to design own interface based on our current understanding and needs.
+This approach not only prevents our progress from being blocked but also ensures the code remains focused and expressive.
+By encapsulating the interaction with the future API through an adapter, we create a single point of modification, maintaining clean code and easing future integration.
+This method also facilitates testing by providing clear boundaries within the system, allowing for the use of mock implementations and ensuring your usage of the eventual API remains correct.

+### Clean Boundaries

+Effectively managing software boundaries, especially with third-party code, is vital for maintaining a flexible and maintainable system.
+Clear separation and thorough testing are key to setting expectations.
+Minimizing direct dependencies on external code helps avoid being constrained by it.
+Using patterns like wrappers or adapters to interface with third-party libraries ensures our code remains clear, consistent, and adaptable to changes.